patxoca/arv.factory/docs/source/tutorial.rst

    >>> factory = MyModelFactory()
    >>> obj = factory.make()

+.. note:: Creating a persisted object will automatically persist all
+          persistable subobjects, if any.

 In order to get a non persisted object just call the factory as usual:

 .. code-block:: python